 All residents are expected to participate in scholarly activities and explore research interests with faculty members within or outside of the department.
 Institutional financial support for presenting papers at national meetings is provided.

 Weekly conferences systematically cover the theory and practice of laboratory medicine and anatomic pathology.
 Residents are actively involved in interdepartmental conferences and in medical student small group teaching.

 The faculty of the Department of Pathology is committed to the success of our training programs.
 They actively participate in the educational endeavors of each resident and fellow.
-With 12 residents and 23 staff members, there is ample opportunity for close interaction among trainees and faculty.
-A wide array of specialties are represented in our curriculum and are taught by scholars with expertise in each field, including surgical pathology, autopsy, renal pathology, breast pathology, bone and soft tissue pathology, pulmonary pathology, neuropathology, dermatopathology, coagulation, chemistry, immunopathology, transplant pathology, hematopathology, pediatric pathology, electron microscopy, exfoliative and aspiration cytology, molecular pathology, transfusion medicine, microbiology and cytogenetics.
+With 16 residents and 15 staff members, there is ample opportunity for close interaction among trainees and faculty.
+A wide array of specialties are represented in our curriculum and are taught by scholars with expertise in their respective fields, including but not limited to autopsy, bone and soft tissue pathology, breast pathology, cytopathology, dermatopathology, gastrointestinal and hepatobiliary pathology, genitourinary pathology, gynecologic pathology, neuropathology, pediatric pathology, pulmonary pathology, chemistry, coagulation, cytogenetics, hematopathology, immunopathology, microbiology, molecular pathology, transfusion medicine, and transplant pathology.

 Didactic and practical exposure to laboratory management and informatics are incorporated into the training schedule.
-The department annually processes approximately 3,348,020 clinical laboratory tests, almost 22,000 surgical pathology specimens, over 60,000 cytology specimens, over 900 fine needle aspirates and around 150 autopsies.
+The department annually processes over 8 million clinical laboratory tests, approximately 25,000 surgical pathology specimens, over 11,000 cytology specimens (including gynecologic and nongynecologic specimens), approximately 1000 fine needle aspirates/cores, and around 100 autopsies.

 Resident appointments are for one year.
 Re-appointment is subject to the standards of the department and policies of the University of Mississippi Medical Center.